 Henricus Foundation

 In 1985, a group of visionaries assembled to create the Henricus Foundation with the goal of developing the site as a colonial living history museum to promote the rich history that took place here from 1611-1622, along with important Revolutionary War and Civil War history.
-In 1987, Henricus Foundation was granted 501(c)(3) status.
+In 1987, The Henricus Foundation was granted 501(c)(3) status.

 The mission of The Henricus Foundation is to provide educational, cultural, and recreational opportunities through preservation, reconstruction, and interpretation of early Virginia history beginning with 16th century Virginia Indians, the 1611 Citie of Henricus, and the Dutch Gap Conservation area.